caleno/omniauth-dataporten/README.md

-# omniauth-dataporten
+# omniauth-dataporten-ePPN

-OmniAuth Strategy for Dataporten
+OmniAuth Strategy for Dataporten using userid-feide (eduPersonPrincipalName) as uid/username